raguay/ModalFileManager/README.md

 Because this is a web technologies application, there are certain things that it just can't do and I'm not sure if they can be done at this level.
 Therefore, this will not completely remove your dependency on using the Finder application.
 But, these instances are not everyday items for which we use a file manager.
 As I see it, these items are not doable, but I would love for someone to prove me wrong:

 - Install applications that the macOS Gatekeeper will allow.
-- Drad and drop with other programs.
+- Drag and drop with other programs.

 ## Installation